tc-imba/carla-installation/docs/windows/carla.md

 The compilation will take about 15-20 minutes on a desktop with a 24-core CPU, or about 1-2 hours on a laptop.
 Please br patient if you don't have a powerful CPU.

 After the compilation, a `.whl` file will be generated.
+Its path should be something like `PythonAPI\carla\dist\carla-x.x.x-cpxx-cpxx-win_amd64.whl`.
 You can install it with
 ```bash
 pip3 install <path/to/wheel>.whl
 ```